 From plush, sparkly, and all-around-whimsical hair accessories to braids, twists, and even some spikes, the '90s provided plenty of inspirational fodder we can apply to our strands today.
 Plus, it's safe to say each of our editors dabbled in at least a few of these styles at one point or another (some worked out better than others), and we know we weren't alone.

 So to take a trip down memory lane, we rounded up 16 iconic '90s hairstyles as seen on some of our favorite entertainers.
 After all, not only did we idolize their songs, TV characters, and overall style—we also had a serious thing for their hair.
+Keep scrolling to check out the best '90s hairstyles that still rock to this day.

 The Face-Framing Messy Bun